reduxjs/redux/README.md

 ### What about `waitFor`?

 I wrote a lot of vanilla Flux code, and my only use case for it was avoiding emitting a change before a related Store consumes the action.
 In Redux this doesn't matter because the change is only emitted after *all* Stores have consumed the action.

+If several of your Stores want to read data from each other and depend on each other, it's a sign they should'be been a single Store instead.